BuddhiWathsala/operator-katakoda/distributed-stateful-deployment/step3.md

 1. Passthrough app (power-consume-app-0)
 1. Process app (power-consume-app-1)

 Where passthrough app receives HTTP requests and redirects those requests to the NATS streaming cluster to the Process app to execute the logic in a stateful way and produce the output via logs.
 Here the `siddhi-nats-1` pod is the NATS cluster which automatically created by the Siddhi operator.
-The `siddhi-stan-1 ` pod is the NATS streaming cluster which automatically created by the Siddhi operator.
-NATS is the default naming convension for name NATS clusters and STAN is the default naming convension for name streaming cluster.
+The `siddhi-stan-1` pod is the NATS streaming cluster which automatically created by the Siddhi operator.
+NATS is the default naming convention for name NATS clusters and STAN is the default naming convention for name streaming cluster.

 You can view the `SiddhiProcess` using the following commands.